Frequently Asked Questions for International Patients

 Yes, our doctors need to be well-informed about your condition before you arrive.
-Having your medical records (in English) will also allow the International Health Services to refer you to the best-matched specialist.
+Having your medical records (in English) will also allow the International Services to refer you to the best-matched specialist.

 Medical records include doctor's notes, treatment history, operative reports (which provide details of medical procedures), and pathology, imaging and lab reports.